 Apply mask validation

-Select if you want to mask the validation or not.
+Select whether you want to mask the validation.

 Execute after time

 Specify the time period after which the scheduler task must be executed.

 Select whether you want the task to be enqueued if other tasks are being executed.